domagojk/scalable-arhitecture/README.md

 Recycle component doesn't render anything.
 Driver is doing that (in this case: "React driver").

-Since isolated, a component is unaware how are we using its output, which means, we can use it for calculating app state.
+Since isolated, a component is unaware how we are using its output, which means, we can use it for calculating app state.

-In this example, we are using Recycle's store driver which can indetify a "state component" by its `aggregate` property.
+Recycle's store driver uses the state of a component which contains the `aggregate` property.

-Aggregate serves as a component initial state and it gives a store driver information about which part of the application state a component will modify.
+Aggregate serves as a component initial state and it gives the store driver information about which part of the application state is modifing.

 For example, if the complete app state has to be an object:
 ```javascript